thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

                    ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

 The new component hierarchy contains new `<div />`, `<h1 />`, and `<input />` components.
-React calculates the differences between the old and new component hierarchies and applies them to the DOM hierarchy.
+React compares the old component hierarchy with the new component hierarchy and calculates the differences between the two.
+It then applies those differences to the DOM hierarchy.

 ```html
 <div id="app">